careers-forensic-pathologist1-990x358

 Career Outlook For Forensic Pathologists

-Although the Bureau of Labor Statistics (BLS 2021) doesn’t report specifically on forensic pathologists, it offers data on two closely related occupations: forensic scientists and doctors.
-The BLS (2021) projects that there will be an explosion in demand in both of these fields between 2020 and 2030.
-Forensic science technicians have an anticipated 11 percent increase in job openings (BLS 2022), and for physicians and surgeons, it’s 3 percent (BLS 2022).
-Opportunities in both of these fields are poised to increase much more rapidly than the average growth expected for all occupations (8 percent).
+Although the Bureau of Labor Statistics doesn’t report specifically on forensic pathologists, it offers data on two closely related occupations: forensic scientists and doctors.
+The BLS (2024) projects that there will be an explosion in demand in both of these fields between 2023 and 2033.
+For forensic science technicians, there’s an anticipated 14 percent increase in job openings (BLS 2024), and for physicians and surgeons, it’s 4 percent (BLS 2024).
+Opportunities in both fields are poised to increase much more rapidly than the average growth expected for all occupations (4 percent).

 Forensic Pathologist Salary – How Much Do Forensic Pathologists Make?